SAME-Project/same-project/docs/docs/getting-started/platforms/setting-up-pachyderm.md

 same run --target pachyderm --input-repo test
 ```

-Update the input repo to refer to a repo that exists on your cluster.
+Update the input repo to refer to a repo that exists on your Pachyderm installation.

 You can also specify `--input-glob` to specify a glob pattern, or `--input` to specify a raw [input specification](https://docs.pachyderm.com/latest/reference/pipeline-spec/) in JSON format, to specify more advanced input formats.